Cost of Natural Gas

 Price tied to demand and economy

-Natural gas is a commodity and its price is constantly changing, reflecting current market conditions.
+Natural gas is a commodity, and its price is constantly changing, reflecting current market conditions.
 The prices we pay are tied to the national demand and economy.
-That means factors such as weather in the entire country, not just here, and the amount of natural gas in storage play a role in setting the market price.Purchasing Strategy
+That means factors such as weather in the entire country, not just here, and the amount of natural gas in storage plays a role in setting the market price.Purchasing Strategy

 Texas Gas Service calculates what it paid to purchase natural gas for its customers and expresses this, without markup, on the bill as the cost of natural gas.
 The cost of natural gas fluctuates each month with market conditions.